 This month Heavy Chef cooked up something amazing.
-The name might be a little misleading – there’s no food involved (usually), but all about how to “practice what you preach” and inevitable not trusting a skinny chef (i.e. you have to live and believe in what you teach).
-Heavy Chef aims to teach people about all things digita – from SEO to eCommerce.
+The name might be a little misleading – there’s no food involved (usually), but all about how to “practice what you preach” and inevitably not trusting a skinny chef (i.e. you have to live and believe in what you teach).
+Heavy Chef aims to teach people about all things digital – from SEO to eCommerce.

 These are two very different companies and the stories of how they came to do business online are just as diverse.